The Best Whole-House Surge Protectors of 2024

 What to Consider When Choosing a Whole-House Surge Protector

-Before you hit the ground running, it’s important to have a solid understanding of the relevant features of whole-home surge protectors and how they will affect your purchasing decision.
-The following provides a comprehensive guide to many of the technical and safety considerations to keep in mind while shopping for the best whole-house surge protector.
+Before you choose an SPD, it’s important to understand the various features of whole-home surge protectors and how they will affect your level of protection.
+The following guide covers many of the technical and safety considerations to keep in mind while shopping for the best whole-house surge protector.

 Types of Surge Protectors

-Although commonly called “surge protectors,” technically these are “surge protection devices.”
-When considering which is the best SPD for your home, you will want to take into account which category they fall under.
-Some are designed to shield individual items from the damage caused by power spikes, whereas others—which are the main focus of this article—offer whole-house surge protection.
+Although commonly called “surge protectors,” technically, these are “surge protection devices.”
+When considering the best SPD for your home, you will want to consider which category they fall under.
+Some are designed to shield individual items from the damage caused by power spikes, whereas those we focus on in this article offer whole-house surge protection.
 There are two distinct forms of the latter, making three types of SPDs in total.

 Type 1